Research Interests: 20th-Century Brazil, Participation and Performance, Art & Pedagogy, Photography, Film, and New Media

 Research Interests: 20th-Century Architecture, Modernism, Historiography

+Jesse studies 20th century architecture, art and design.
+Currently, her work focuses on experimental and conceptual architecture and urbanism in the 1950s–1970s, megastructures and early formulations of post-modernism in architecture.
+Her research interests also include the history of architectural drawing and collage, the evolution of media boundaries between art and architecture, contemporary art, historiography and the visual rhetorics of art history.
 Jesse received her BA from Sarah Lawrence College in 2008.
-She was awarded a 2008 - 2009 T. J. Watson Fellowship for research in non-Western modern architecture and planned cities.
-Jesse works on 20th century art, architecture and design.
-Currently, her work is focused on experimental architecture and theories of urbanism in the 1950s - 1970s, megastructures and early formulations of post-modernism in architecture.
-Her research interests also include the history of architectural drawing and collage, the evolution of media boundaries between art and architecture, contemporary art, historiography and the visual rhetorics of art history.
+She was awarded a 2008–2009 T. J. Watson Fellowship for research in global architectural modernisms and planned cities.

 Research Interests: Late Medieval and Early Modern scientific images, book history and manuscript studies, Late Antique material culture, and the historiography of art, particularly in Warburgian contexts